acend/argocd-basics-training/content/en/docs/01/_index.md

 Most of the labs will be done inside the {{% param distroName %}} project with your username.

 {{% onlyWhen centris %}}
-Go to the OpenShift console and click on your user icon on the top right side.
+Go to the OpenShift console (<https://{{% param clusterApiUrl %}}>) and click on your user icon on the top right side.
 In the menu, choose "copy login command" and then copy the `oc login` command from the newly opened page and paste it into the webshell terminal.

 Then run